 Money on your mind?
 Protect your mental health

-Quids in! research showed that the health of many people on lower incomes has started to suffer over the past year or so.
-More than half of the people surveyed (52%) said they felt anxious, frightened or depressed on account of money worries.
+Quids in! research shows that the health of many people on lower incomes has worsened over the past year or so.
+More than two thirds of the people surveyed (68%) said they felt anxious, frightened or depressed on account of money worries.
 This suggests many are on their way to mental ill-health, if they are not suffering from it already.

 The thing with mental ill-health is that it affects other parts of our lives, such as physical health, job prospects and our ability to deal with the problems that are making us unwell.
 It can lead to a downward spiral, with pressure on relationships with friends and family, for example, which we need if we going to be able to cope in future.
 If we could get help with our finances, many of us would feel better.